VanIseghemThomas/OpenCortex/README.md

 - Running a webserver

 ## Currently being worked on

+- Building a Discord server
+    - Free from any censorship about the QC

 - Managing your files.

     - Manual backup management (Is it possible to load a backup saved externally?
 From what I've already seen, yes!)